radancyco/tb-ajd-template/README.md

 3. Click on the reviews tab
 4. use the URL in the browser, for example TMP's is https://www.glassdoor.com/Reviews/TMP-Worldwide-Reviews-E247764.htm
 5. Find the anchor tag for glassdoor and replace `#REPLACEME` with the url
-6. Copy the numbers in the URL that trail the E, for example TNP's is 247764
+6. Copy the numbers in the URL that trail the E, for example TMP's is 247764
-7. Find the Glassdoor background image in the CSS and replace the `01` after the `?e=` with the copied numbers
+7. Find the AJD Glassdoor image source located in either the CSS as a background image or an HTML img tag and replace the `01` after the `?e=` with the copied numbers

 ### Adding a video to the banner
 1. Make sure that your Custom Imports script has video as a script it is loading